 Breaking it down to Smart: and adjective meaning clever, showing intelligence and mental alertness; and Vegetarian: not eating meat or fish, eats veggies, fruits, grains and seeds and usually eggs and dairy (nothing with a face).

 Identify Smart Vegetarian healthy lifestyle choices to become the person you want.
 Make time to learn about nutrition.
+The journey I'm on is to find out what my body needs to feel great.

 Your body needs all the food groups; making a commitment to feed your body healthfully involves effort in planning.
 Healthy ingredients cooked with BPA free healthy cookware starts with easy vegetarian recipes.